 Friday night when I got home for the PostBox Jane was waiting up.
 She and I sat in the kitchen discussing my route to Aberdeen.
 It was suppose to rain so maybe the Highland Games in St Andrews wouldn’t be so much fun.
-So instead she suggested I go to Balaster an see Balmoral Castle.
-A man names Bob I met on my firs night in Edinburgh had also suggested that as a day trip from Aberdeen so I decide to make my entry there.
+She suggested I go to Balaster an see Balmoral Castle.
+A man names Bob, I met on my first night in Edinburgh, had also suggested that as a day trip from Aberdeen so I decide to make my entry there.
 Saturday morning Jane and John stood in the doorway of their B&B, waved goodbye and wished me well on my journey.
 Without a hitch I maneuvered my way to the A93 and up into the heart of Scotland and Cairngorms National Park following the River Dee.
 As I climbed up into the Dee Valley, the temperature dropped, and the terrain changing.

 The terrain was similar to coastal dunes and seagulls were flying about but this was a higher elevation and 60 miles from the coast.
 When I got out of the car and stepped on the grass it was spongy and thick.